 When are low back and knee braces used?

 Low back and knee braces are commonly needed after surgery or to provide support for a weakened or arthritic knee joint.
-We also use low back and knee bracing after a stem cell allograft injection to assist in the initial stages of the allograft as it provides cushioning and lubrication in your joint.
+We also use low back and knee bracing after a regenerative medicine allograft injection to assist in the initial stages of the allograft as it provides cushioning and lubrication in your joint.

 Our doctors sometimes prescribe low back and knee braces to provide stability after a disc injury, bad sprain, or torn ligament to help you heal and avoid surgery whenever possible.
 In many cases, you wear your low back or knee brace during activities or sports even after your knee has completely healed to prevent further complications.